avent-ai/sales-agent/README.md

 ### Use Any LLM to Power Your AI Sales Agent

-- Thanks to our integration with [LiteLLM](https://github.com/BerriAI/litellm), you can choose *any closed/open-sourced LLM* to work with SalesGPT!
+- Thanks to our integration with [LiteLLM](https://github.com/BerriAI/litellm), you can choose *any closed/open-sourced LLM* to work with SallySalesBuddy!
 Thanks to LiteLLM maintainers for this contribution!

 ### Power Real-time Sales Conversations